-2.3.
+3.3.
 Other Policy Options

-Outside the terms set out in Conditions 2.1 and 2.2 above, at any stage throughout the Term of Cover you may request an amendment to the Term of Cover or the amount of Protection Benefits.
-You can also request the addition of or removal of Protection Benefits on your policy.
-Any amendments outside of Conditions 2.1 and 2.2 above will be subject to underwriting and acceptance by the Company.
-Where a request for such an amendment is accepted by the Company, this will result in your Premium being re-calculated to take account of the changes being made and will be confirmed by an endorsement to the Policy.
+Outside the terms set out in Conditions 3.1 and 3.2 above, at any stage throughout the Term of Cover you may request to amend the Term of Cover or the amount of Protection Benefits.
+You can also elect to add or remove a Life Insured or Protection Benefits to your policy.
+Any amendments outside of Conditions 3.1 and 3.2 above will be subject to underwriting and acceptance by the Company.
+Where a request for such an amendment is accepted by the Company, this will result in your Premium being re-calculated to take account of the changes being made and will be confirmed by an endorsement to the policy.

-3. Restarting your Policy
+4. Restarting your Policy